-- Where can I get more information?
+- Where can I get more info?

-How to buy a car you can afford
+Buying a car you can afford.

 Do not rely on what the dealer tells you.
 The dealer’s only interest is in selling you a car, not in selling you a car that will last.
-THE DEALER’S PROMISES ONLY COUNT IF THEY ARE IN THE WRITTEN CONTRACT THAT YOU SIGN.
+THE DEALER’S PROMISES ONLY COUNT IF THEY ARE IN THE WRITTEN CONTRACT YOU SIGN.

 Get dealer inspections in writing.
 If the dealer claims to have done a “100-point inspection” (or a 30- or 50-point inspection), ask for a copy.
 Ask the dealer to date and sign it.

-Whether the person selling the car actually owns it.
+If the person selling the car actually owns it.
 Do not buy a car from someone who does not have the legal right to sell it to you.
 Even car dealerships have sold cars to which they did not have legal title.

-Whether the title is “branded.”
+If the title is “branded.”
 “Brands” are labels attached to the vehicle by the state’s vehicle titling agency.
 In Washington, that is the Department of Licensing (DoL).
 Under federal law, all state title agencies must brand vehicles that have suffered certain types of major damage, such as a flood.
 Check the title for terms such as “junk,” “salvage,” or “flood.”

-- Proceed with extreme caution before buying a car with a branded title.
+*Use great caution before buying a car with a branded title.

-the last date the title was transferred
+the last date someone transferred the title

 “brand” history as reported by the state licensing agency (examples: junk, salvage, flood)

-Whether the vehicle was so badly damaged that an insurance company declared it a “total loss”
+whether the vehicle was so badly damaged that an insurance company declared it a “total loss”

 salvage history as reported by law by a junk or salvage yard